 Large scale collaborative techniques such as World Café and Open Space are becoming increasingly popular, and this short article will introduce you to a number of other techniques which you can readily adapt to facilitated sessions.

-Let’s explore a couple of large scale techniques first (Charrette Procedure and Brainwriting) then a number of other methods which can be used with smaller groups.
+Let’s explore a couple of large scale techniques first (Charrette Procedure and Brainwriting) then a number of other methods which can be used with smaller groups to encourage collaboration.

 This is a useful variant on the World Café concept, and you can you can use it to help groups in strategic planning, organisational design and to resolve issues or make decisions which have an effect on several departments or functional areas of the business.